NixOS/nix/doc/manual/src/command-ref/files/user-profiles.md

 ## User profile link

-A symbolic link to the user's current profile.
+A symbolic link to the user's current profile:

 - `~/.nix-profile`
 - `$XDG_STATE_HOME/nix/profile` if [`use-xdg-base-directories`] is set to `true`.